 What is Mutual Arising?

-“Mutual Arising” stems from a combination of Adlerian Individual Psychology and Buddhist philosophy.
+“Mutual Arising” stems from a combination of the “mutuality” aspects of Adlerian Individual Psychology and the concept of “dependant arising” in Buddhist philosophy.
 Adlerian Individual Psychology is based on our mutual need to find belonging, to find productive ways to contribute, and to be known and valued for who we are.
 Dependent Arising is a foundational teaching in Buddhist philosophy that stresses the step by step creation of suffering in our lives.
+This process comes from attachment to likes and dislikes, our avoidance of things we don’t like, and cravings for things we like—which ultimately leads to some of our suffering.
+I envision a sort of cure for that suffering through more meaningful relationships and greater personal peacefulness.
 Together these ideas represent a reminder, a kind of roadmap, to reduce suffering through enhanced relationships with others.

 Mutual Arising is a conceptual formation derived from several strands of thought that roughly captures my philosophical vision of counselling and a view for better living.
 The first strand is the knowledge that we need each other and experience a real psychological benefit from close human relationships—a sense of mutuality, of coming together, and of being important to others is necessary for psychological health.
 There are many studies that demonstrate the terrible importance of supportive parents and of good friendships, additionally there is much research that shows the terrible impact of neglect and isolation.